 Michael J. Jung

 Michael Jung joined the University of Delaware’s Alfred Lerner College of Business and Economics as an associate professor of accounting in July 2019.
-Previously, he spent eight years at New York University’s Stern School of Business, and held a one-year visiting position at the University of Michigan’s Ross School of Business.
-Additionally, he taught introductory and intermediate financial accounting to undergraduate and MBA students for over 10 years.
+Previously, he spent eight years at New York University’s Stern School of Business and one year as a visitor at University of Michigan’s Ross School of Business.
+He has taught introductory and intermediate financial accounting to undergraduate and MBA students for over 12 years.

-His published research is in the areas of corporate disclosure and social media, institutional investors and financial analysts.
+His published research is in the areas of corporate disclosure and social media, institutional investors, and sell-side/buy-side analysts.
 Jung’s peer-reviewed articles have been published in top-tier journals including Journal of Accounting Research, The Accounting Review, Contemporary Accounting Research and Review of Accounting Studies.

-Prior to joining academia, Jung worked as an equity sell-side analyst with SG Cowen Securities and a restructuring consultant with Ernst & Young, and his industry certifications include the Chartered Financial Analysts (CFA) designation.
+Prior to joining academia, Jung worked as a sell-side equity analyst with SG Cowen Securities and a restructuring/bankruptcy consultant with Ernst & Young, and his industry certifications include the Chartered Financial Analysts (CFA) designation.
 He earned a bachelor of science in civil engineering from U.C.
-Berkeley, an MBA in finance from NYU and a doctorate in accounting from the Wharton School at the University of Pennsylvania.
+Berkeley, an MBA in finance from NYU, and a PhD in applied economics (focus in accounting) from the Wharton School at the University of Pennsylvania.

 - Ph.D. in accounting, University of Pennsylvania, Wharton School